RanaAyman/LittleLemon/README.md

 To ensure Swagger integration for API documentation, install `drf_yasg` using:
 *pipenv install drf_yasg*

+## Insomnia Collection
+you can find the collection uploaded with file name 'Insomnia_LittleLemonCapstone.yaml'

 ## APIs
 For user registration:
   - POST  /auth/users/